EvictionLab/eviction-lab-website/content/eviction-tracking/nashville-tn.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
 In this barplot, we show the distribution of eviction filings over the past 12 months by neighborhood racial/ethnic majority.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2017-2019.<sup>1</sup>
+When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2023–2024.<sup>1</sup>

 1. Eviction filing data for Nashville were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2017-2019.